 Vissen smelten niet (Fish Don't Melt) is gripping tale in which every minute counts and a warm friendship grows.
 The book was on the shortlist of the Boekenleeuw 2014 and won a Zilveren Griffel in 2014.

-Kersenhemel (Cherry Sky) is a new picture book that is published in February 2017.
-It is a warm and universal tale about a deep friendship between two children from a different background.
+Kersenhemel (Cherry Blossom and Paper Planes) is a warm and universal tale about a deep friendship between two children from a different background.
 With splendid landscapes by the Dutch illustrator Sanne te Loo.
+The picturebook was awarded a Vlag en Wimpel from the Griffel Jury in 2018.

 Jef Aerts has three children and lives in a small farm with lots of animals.